 This entity provides the bitmap and the value for the Starting Sequence Number subfield to be sent in BlockAck frame responses to the originator.

+The EDMG recipient contains an EDMG free memory space maintenance entity.
+The entity is responsible to compute RBUFCAP value.
+This entity provides the RBUFCAP value subfield to be sent in BlockAck Response frame and in ADDBA Response frame to the originator.

 10.24.7.5 Generation and transmission of BlockAck frames by an HT STA or DMG STA

 Editor, add new text after last paragraph in the sub clause